couchbase/query/docs/n1ql-select.md

   spec.

 #### Functions

 * In DP3, not all functions are provided.
 Only the DP2 functions, plus the array, date, and type functions mentioned above, are provided.

+* In DP3, not all functions are provided.
+Only the DP2 functions, plus the array, date, and type functions mentioned above, are provided.